 At first glance, the Trtl (pronounced “turtle”) travel pillow doesn’t look like the comfiest of pillows.
 In fact, it doesn’t look much like a pillow at all.
 More neck brace than soft furnishing, the device is specifically designed for those lolling heads aboard long- or even short-haul flights.
 The durable but solid brace mechanism inside is covered with a breathable, soft fabric.
 This extends to create a wraparound functionality to secure the pillow in position.
 Two dials allow you to change the height of the brace, too – ideal if you need extra support or perhaps have a shorter or longer neck than most.

 A downside is that it’ll take some time to find the right position for you.
-Our travel editor prefers it on the side of her chin, but some might prefer at the front for better balance.
 Want to change position mid-flight?
 Then you’ll likely have to take it off in order to readjust.